 The other 11 license holders didn’t even come close.

-The Meadowlands reported $24.8 billion for November, and it’s NJ Gambling Sites understanding that FanDuel account for the bulk of it.
+The Meadowlands reported $24.8 billion for November, and it’s NJ Gambling Sites’ understanding that FanDuel accounts for the bulk of it.

-Resorts Digital (considering of DraftKings Sportsboook, Fox Bet, and Resorts online sportsbook) finished an extremely distant second with $14.6 million.
+Resorts Digital (consisting of DraftKings Sportsbook, Fox Bet and Resorts online sportsbook) finished an extremely distant second with $14.6 million.

-If we break it down by market share, Meadowlands accounts for 48.9% while Resorts comes in at 27.4%.
-It leaves less than 25% of the pie for the rest of the market which currently consists of 19 operators.
+If we break it down by market share, Meadowlands accounts for 48.9%, while Resorts comes in at 27.4%.
+That leaves less than 25% of the pie for the rest of the market, which currently consists of 19 operators.